Call Us at 334-209-1616

 BENEFICIAL TREATMENT: COX® TECHNIC

-Let’s look at two benefits for the spine when Cox® distraction manipulation is done.
+Let us consider two benefits for the spine when Cox® distraction manipulation is done.

 CONTACT Dr. Le's Chiropractic & Wellness, L.L.C.

-Listen to this PODCAST by Dr. Jonathan Cerrutti as he shares his chiropractic care of a painful, stenotic disc and spinal canal due to disc herniation on The Back Doctors Podcast with Dr. Michael Johnson.
+Listen to this PODCAST by Dr. Jonathan Cerrutti as he discusses his chiropractic care of a painful, stenotic disc and spinal canal due to disc herniation on The Back Doctors Podcast with Dr. Michael Johnson.

 Your Auburn chiropractor really likes seeing a healthy intervertebral disc and helps the not so healthy one recover.